ggggbbybby/ggggbbybby.github.io/resume/index.md

 Full-Stack software engineer with 8+ years of experience with agile Ruby and Javascript development.
 Enjoys collaborating with non-technical users to build friendly and efficient systems.
 Easily develops a familiarity with new languages and systems, and is always excited to take on a new challenge.
 Prefers small teams and wearing a lot of hats.
+Pronouns are they, them, theirs.

 ## Programming Languages and Libraries
 Ruby/Rails, JavaScript (React, AngularJS), Haskell, Python, C/C++ (OpenCV)